Deposition

 • In a deposition, the final transcript of the court reporter is everything.
 Maintain a cordial environment and allow the proceedings to continue without commotion so that every answer of the deponent is audible to the reporter and gets recorded clearly.

-Finally, you should remember that a deposition also serves an opportunity for your family law attorney in Orange County to pave the way for a negotiated settlement between you and your ex-spouse.
+Finally, you should remember that a deposition also serves an opportunity for your family law attorney in Orange County. to pave the way for a negotiated settlement between you and your ex-spouse.
 When all the relevant facts related to income, property, and other matters are brought on the table through depositions, you and the other party would find yourself in a more effective position to arrive at a meaningful settlement to the case.

 Please call or contact our office online to arrange for an appointment about your case today.